-How to Vertically or Horizontally Justify Text or Numbers in Excel 2010
+How to Vertically or Horizontally Justify Text or Numbers in Excel 2010 (Guide with Pictures)

 You can dictate the location in a cell of nearly any type of data that you might put into that cell.
-This is helpful for presenting data that is easier to read, because it can separate data that might otherwise cluster together in the default settings.
+This is helpful for presenting data that is easier to read because it can separate data that might otherwise cluster together in the default settings.

-1. Open the Excel file that contains the data you want to justify.
+Step 1: Open the Excel file that contains the data you want to justify.

-If you want to justify all of the values in a row or column, you can click the row heading or column heading at the left or top od the window, respectively.
+If you want to justify all of the values in a row or column, you can click the row heading or column heading at the left or top of the window, respectively.

 3. Click the Home tab at the top of the window.